 This course will introduce students to basic biomedical concepts and measurements, as well as lay a foundation for understanding and using technical terminology employed by pre-clinical students and medical professionals.
 We will focus on the anatomy and physiology of the musculoskeletal systems and their interplay with other systems in the human body.
 In addition to lectures, students will gain practical experience in biomedical measurements utilizing modern techniques and engage in hands-on biomedical design experience through labs and activities.

-CELL 1060: Genomic Insights - Exploring DNA, Proteins, and Traits in the Lab
+CELL 1070: Genomic Insights - Exploring DNA, Proteins, and Traits in the Lab

 Instructor: Dr. Christian Burr, Department of Cell and Molecular Biology

-Course Offered: June 30 - July 11, July 14 - 25
+Course Offered: June 29 – July 10, July 13 – 24

 Get ready to unlock the secrets of genetics in this hands-on course where you'll explore the amazing relationship between genes, proteins, and the traits that make us unique!
-Discover the fascinating world of chromosomes and genes, and learn how the processes of transcription and translation shape everything from your eye color to your favorite hobbies.
+Discover the fascinating world of chromosomes and genes and learn how the processes of transcription and translation shape everything from your eye color to your favorite hobbies.
 But that’s not all!
 In the lab, you’ll roll up your sleeves and dive into molecular techniques like DNA extraction, PCR, and DNA digestion.
 Ever wondered what’s really in your dinner?
 You’ll even analyze your own genes and investigate seafood species at a genetic level to uncover the truth about seafood mislabeling.
 Join us on this thrilling adventure through the building blocks of life and become a real-life genetic detective!

 Instructor: Dr. Katie Russell, Department of Chemical and Biomolecular Engineering

-Course Offered: June 9 - 20
+Course Offered: June 15 – 26

 CHEM 1010: Introduction to Chemical Analysis and Purification